lhazlewood/scms/README.md

 This means:

-Whenever a Markdown file is encountered in the source directory or any of its children directories, (the `**/*.md` Ant-style pattern means any `.md` file in the current directory or any children directories), take that file's contents, render it to html, and merge the rendered HTML with the `templates/default.vtl` Velocity template.
+Whenever a Markdown file is encountered in the source directory or any of its children directories, (the `**/*.md` [Ant-style pattern](http://ant.apache.org/manual/dirtasks.html#patterns) means any `.md` file in the current directory or any children directories), take that file's contents, render it to html, and merge the rendered HTML with the `templates/default.vtl` [Velocity](http://velocity.apache.org/engine/devel/user-guide.html) template.
-(template file paths are relative to the `.cfg` file.).
 We'll cover templates in just a second.

 Now our project structure looks like this: